raspberrypilearning/our-beat/en/step_4.md

 --- task ---
 ### Pause and play again

-11. Check if a micro:bit is set as an instrument.
+11. Check whether the micro:bits are set as instruments.

-If it is, change the playing state.
+If either of them are, change the playing state.

 ```microbit
 input.onGesture(Gesture.Shake, function () {